vfarcic/devops24/manuscript/06-jenkins-setup.md

 The output of the latter command should be a random string.
 As an example, I got `Ucg2tab4FK`.
 Please copy it, return to the Jenkins login screen opened in your browser, and use it to authenticate.
 We did not retrieve the username since it is hard-coded to *admin*.

 We'll leave this admin user as-is, since we won't explore authentication methods.
-When running Jenkins "for real", you should install a plugin that provides a "real" authentication mechanism and configure Jenkins to use it instead.
+When running Jenkins "for real", you should install a plugin that provides the desired authentication mechanism and configure Jenkins to use it instead.
 That could be LDAP, Google or GitHub authentication, and many other providers.
 For now, we'll continue using *admin* as the only god-like user.

-Now that we got Jenkins up-and-running, we'll create a Pipeline which we can use to test our setup.
+Now that we got Jenkins up-and-running, we'll create a Pipeline which can be used to test our setup.

 ## Using Pods to Run Tools

 We won't explore how to write a continuous deployment pipeline in this chapter.
-That is reserved for the one that follows.
+That is reserved for the next one.
 Right now, we are only concerned whether our Jenkins setup is working as expected.
-We need to know whether Jenkins can interact with Kubernetes, whether we can run the tools we need as Pods, and whether they can be spun across different Namespaces.
+We need to know if Jenkins can interact with Kubernetes, whether we can run the tools we need as Pods, and whether they can be spun across different Namespaces.
 On top of those, we still need to solve the issue with building container images.
-Since we already established that it is not a good idea to mount a Docker socket, nor to run containers in privileged more, we need to find a valid alternative.
-In parallel to solving those and other challenges we'll encounter, we cannot loose focus from automation.
+Since we already established that it is not a good idea to mount a Docker socket, nor to run containers in privileged mode, we need to find a valid alternative.
+In parallel to solving those and a few other challenges we'll encounter, we cannot loose focus from automation.
 Everything we do has to be converted into automated setup, unless we make a conscious decision that it is not worth the trouble.

 I'm jumping ahead of myself by bombing you with too many things.
-So, we'll start with a simple requirement, and build on top of it.
-That requirement is to run different tools packaged as containers inside a Pod.
+We'll backtrack a bit and start with a simple requirement.
+Later on, we'll build on top of it.
+So, our first requirement is to run different tools packaged as containers inside a Pod.

-Please go back to Jenkins UI an dclick the *New Item* link in the left-hand menu.
+Please go back to Jenkins UI and click the *New Item* link in the left-hand menu.
 Type *my-k8s-job* in the *item name* field, select *Pipeline* as the job type, and click the *OK* button.

-We created a new Pipeline job which does not yet do anything.
+We created a new job which does not yet do anything.
 Our next step is to write a very simple Pipeline that will validate that we can indeed use Jenkins to spin up a Pod with the containers we need.

 Please click the *Pipeline* tab and you'll be presented with the *Pipeline Script* field.
 Write the script that follows.